felicity-borg/Microsoft-TDSP/README.md

 # Team Data Science Process Documentation

-Hot to use the Team Data Science Processs, an agile iterative data science metholdology for predictive analytics solutions and intelligent applications.
+How to use the Team Data Science Processs, an agile iterative data science metholdology for predictive analytics solutions and intelligent applications.

 Contents: